-Climate Restoration Research Workshop is open to faculty, students, and staff interested in developing a research agenda around climate restoration.
+Climate Restoration Research Workshop was open to faculty, students, and staff interested in developing a research agenda around climate restoration.
 The concept of climate restoration refers to all strategies related to removing carbon from the environment.
-The workshop kicks off ERI’s Climate Restoration Initiative.
+The workshop kicked off ERI’s Climate Restoration Initiative.

 All fields of study are needed to ensure effective, feasible, and sustainable strategies are designed and adopted.
-Attendees will build on strengths at the university and intersections between fields of study will be explored.
-The workshop will help the university articulate a research agenda supportive of a actionable outcomes and of interest to community partners such as governments, business leaders, and public service organizations.
+Attendees built on strengths at the university and intersections between fields of study were explored.
+The workshop helped the university articulate a research agenda supportive of a actionable outcomes and of interest to community partners such as governments, business leaders, and public service organizations.

 The Climate Restoration Research Workshop represents a gathering of ongoing research and visioning for continued support for sustainability and resilience research at the university.
-We invite you to attend the event and stay connected as the initiative builds.
+We invite you to review materials generated from the event and stay connected as the initiative builds.